C2SM/git-course/advanced/Exercise_5_stash-worktree.md

 > Two things worth remembering about stashes:
 > - They are **local only**.
 A stash cannot be pushed, and it will not appear on any other
 >   machine.
 Do not use one as a backup.
-> - They are easy to forget. `git stash list` on a repository you have not touched for months is
+> - They are easy to forget. `git stash list` on a repository you have not touched for months
->   often an unpleasant surprise.
+>   often reveals forgotten stashes.

 Tidy up before the next section: